Gazpacho (band): Night (2006–2008)

 musical description of a dream or a stream of consciousness.
 It explores the question of where dreams end and reality begins and the mind as the tool that has to decide what to believe.
 The character goes through various memories real and imagined and sees the world from the angles of different people.
 He travels through time and visits places across the world including old New Orleans and Ancient woods with Pagan rituals being performed.
 Night is about life and the various ways of interpreting existence.
 Pretentious?
 Oh yes but delicious as well... very delicious.

 Mikael Krømer, who had played violin on all previous albums and live shows, was welcomed as a full-time band member on Night, also earning a co-producer credit.
 Night also saw the return of Kristian "the Duke" Skedsmo, playing six instruments on the album.
 Skedsmo rejoined the band for a one-off live appearance in Oslo on 19 January 2008.

-The album was almost instantly well received in progressive rock circles, topping the Just for Kicks Music sales chart for two weeks after its release.
-The (prog-related) international press was almost unanimously positive, calling the album "very, very grand art" and "an incredible album".
-Night charted in the reader's top 20 at Progwereld for more than a year.

-The album also did well in several readers' polls at the end of 2007.
-It was voted 9th best album of 2007 by listeners of Polish radio station MLWZ.
+Night was well received in progressive rock circles, topping the Just for Kicks Music sales chart for two weeks after its release.
+The prog-related international press was almost unanimously positive, calling the album "very, very grand art" and "an incredible album".
+Night charted in the reader's top 20 at Progwereld for more than a year, and it did well in several readers' polls at the end of the year.
+It was voted ninth-best album of 2007 by listeners of the Polish internet radio station MLWZ.

 During one of the live performances of Night on 18 July 2008, the audience at the Boerderij in Zoetermeer got a first taste of a new song in progress called "Tick Tock", which was played for the first time in its entirety, clocking in at 22 minutes and 24 seconds.

 This song later turned out to be the title track of Gazpacho's new album.